Overview of iOS frameworks

 Add sophisticated audio manipulation and processing capabilities to your app.
 Create audio unit extensions that generate or modify audio in a host app.

 The Audio Unit framework provides interfaces for hosting either version 2 or version 3 audio units and implementing version 3 audio processing plug-ins known as Audio Unit extensions.
-Developers implementing version 3 audio units should subclass the AUAudioUnit
+Developers implementing version 3 audio units should subclass the AUAudioUnit class.

 36. AddressBook [iOS 2.0+]